TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 6 Designing FIR Filters with Window Functions.md

 ### Example 2:

-Fir2 design digital filter with arbitrary response
+Use `fir2` to design digital filter with arbitrary response.
 The amplitude frequency response of the filter has different amplitude values in different frequency bands.

-Fir2 function usage: `b=fir2(n,f,m,npt,lap,window)`
+The `fir2` function usage:

+`b=fir2(n,f,m,npt,lap,window)`

 n is the order of the designed filter; f is a positive vector of 0 to 1, corresponding to the frequency of the filter, where 0 corresponds to frequency 0, 1 corresponds to half of the signal sampling frequency; m is a positive real number of all elements Vector, corresponding to the amplitude of the frequency point in the m vector; window is the window function, fir2 defaults to the Hamming window; npt defaults to 512; lap defaults to 25; b is the length of the designed filter coefficients Vector of n+1.